FransOv/ups2mqtt/README.md

 It turns out to be a rather simple protocol although the learning curve for accessing a USB device in Python was rather steep.
 Only 4 commands are needed and in fact it could also be done with only one command, the Q1 command.
-The structure of the comamnds is:
+The structure of the commands is:
 Header Byte (1010 111 High order 2 bits + length) + data + \r
 Q1    request Data Packet
 I     request Version